goldenac/MPRADesignGenerator/README.md

 ## Generating Your File ##

+- Using the generate function: generate(variant_input_file, tag_input_file, scrambled_input_file)
 - Required files and format
-- Using the generate function: generate(variant_input_file, tag_input_file, scrambled_input_file)
+- Explain file
 - Test: Provide test files, command to run test files, and explain what should be output

 ## About MPRADesignGenerator ##

 - Purpose
-- What is output
 - How it works
     * How are alt sequences created for each variant type
     * How are restriction enzyme sites handled